SalsaisSalma/NopOut/README.md

 # NopOut
-a tool to detect and patch antidebugging techniques
+a simple python tool that uses: capstone, pyelftools, pefile and pwntools to detect and patch antidebugging techniques in PE and ELF files
+(right now it doesn't work on PE files)